tensojka/instastories-backup/README.md

 ```
 $ python3 main.py
 ```
-You will have to run it every 24 hours in order to catch all Stories by the people you follow.
+You will have to run it every 24 hours in order to catch all Stories by the people you follow before they disappear

 ## Navigating program output
 Exclamation marks (!) mean that a Stories entry we tried to crawl is already in the database and dots (.) mean that an entry has been successfully added to the database.